sketchplugins/plugin-directory/README.md

 - [Beatflyer Lite](https://beatflyer.com), by Christian Giordano: Animate your artboards in a few clicks with a lite and free version of Beatflyer.
 - [Mockup](https://github.com/ruslanlatypov/Mockup-Plugin-for-Sketch), by ls.graphics: Perspective transformation plugin for devices mockups
 - [ContentSync](https://www.contentsync.com), by Syncify: Sync and version your design content to and from Google Sheets and Microsoft 365.
 Deep support for symbols, overrides and more.
-- [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch Tools for AFX Designers
-- [Next](https://github.com/endswithak/next), by Erik Myers: Export designs as HTML, making it easy to quickly share design specs, css, and assets like fonts, svgs, and images.